We invite you to audition for one of the country's most distinguished music schools.

 - Applicants are strongly encouraged to audition in person.
 If you cannot reach Fredonia for an in-person audition, you may send a recorded video audition electronically (this is one of the options in the drop down menu).

-- Request Two Letters of Recommendations from your teachers and have them sent to the Auditions Manager, Fredonia School of Music, Mason Hall, Fredonia, NY 14063.
+- Request Two Letters of Recommendations from your teachers and have them sent to the Auditions Coordinator, Fredonia School of Music, Mason Hall, Fredonia, NY 14063.

 - Prepare Required Audition Materials

 Those interested in the B.F.A.
 Musical Theatre degree program will find information and audition applications at the Department of Theatre & Dance.

 Questions about the Admissions process for the School of Music?